garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Soft-margin (SVMs).md

 1. How do we recover [[Hard-margin (SVMs)]] from [[Soft-margin (SVMs)]]?
 	- Set misclassification penalty $C$ = $\infty$ (as long as large - using the [[Hard-margin (SVMs)]])
 2. Given [[Linearly Separable Data]], we train a [[Hard-margin (SVMs)]] & find out that the margin is so small that the model becomes prone to [[overfit(ting)]].
 How would you resolve the [[overfit(ting)]] issue?
-	- We can opt for a larger margin
+	- We can opt for a larger margin by using [[Soft-margin (SVMs)]] in order to help the model generalize better